JuhooM/mazesolver/README.md

   //3.11.2023

   Added fall following maze solve for perfect mazes, it doesn't work for example if maze has a loop.
-Since I am working alone and couldn't figure out how to implement bfs I think it would take too much time.
+Since I am working alone and couldn't figure out how to implement bfs, also I think it would take too much time.
   If I get wallfollow to work I will use remaning time to implement bfs.